Unblocking Remote Collaboration: 2024 Insights for Better Distributed Work (+ Survey)

-A survey of 591 remote workers conducted in January of 2023 by asynchronous collaboration platform Bubbles found that remote workers face many challenges that prevent them from achieving their full potential but remain confident in their abilities.
+A survey of 591 remote workers conducted in 2023 by asynchronous collaboration platform Bubbles found that remote workers face many challenges that prevent them from achieving their full potential but remain confident in their abilities.
+Today, we examine this survey, combining our findings with our recent experiences and insights from the world of remote work.
+Why are we doing this?
+Well, we pioneer remote collaboration at Bubbles, so we want those joining us to be fully armed with the opinions of remote workers, and knowledge for how to improve in 2024.

 The vast majority are proud of their work but face numerous challenges that remain unresolved.
 Specifically, remote workers are struggling with: